Ceramics Program

 Instructor: Jane Zell

-This beginner-friendly class series will cover basic hand-building and surface decorating techniques tailored to students’ interests.
+This beginner-friendly class series will cover basic wheel-throwing and hand-building and surface decorating techniques tailored to students’ interests.
 No experience required.
 This course is for youth ages 8-12 years old.
-Student seeking to throw on the wheel should enroll in the Youth Wheel Throwing class on Wednesday afternoons.

 Instructor: Jane Zell